What Is Lead Generation? A Complete B2B Guide for 2026

 Once you have contact information, leads enter the middle of the funnel (MOFU) where scoring and qualification happen.

 Lead scoring assigns numeric values based on two factors: fit and intent.
-Fit measures how well a prospect matches your ideal customer profile based on firmographic and demographic data.
+Fit measures how well a prospect matches your ICP based on firmographic and demographic data.
 Intent measures behaviors and signals indicating a prospect is actively looking for a solution.

 Behavioral signals that indicate buying intent include: